Austrocylindropuntia subulata f. monstrosa

 Cylindropuntia subulata f. monstrosa, Opuntia subulata f. monstrosa, Austrocylindropuntia subulata f. monstrose, Opuntia subulata f. monstrose

-Austrocylindropuntia subulata f. monstrosa is a large tree-like cactus, up to 13 feet (4 m) tall with round cylindrical joints, up to 1.6 feet (50 cm) tall and up to 2 inches (5 cm) thick.
-The green leaves are nearly cylindrical, up to 2 inches (5 cm) long.
-The spines are light yellow, up to 6 inches (15 cm) long.
-The flowers are red, up to 4 inches (10 cm) long.
+Austrocylindropuntia subulata f. monstrosa is a large, tree-like cactus, up to 13 feet (4 m) tall, with cylindrical joints, up to 1.6 feet (50 cm) long and up to 2 inches (5 cm) in diameter.
+The green leaves are nearly cylindrical and up to 2 inches (5 cm) long.
+The spines are light yellow, up to 0.6 inches (1.5 cm) long.
+The flowers are red and up to 2.5 inches (6.2 cm) long.